msauterey/Machine-Learning-in-Matlab/Logistic Regression/readme.md

 ## Unregularized Logistic Regression

-Implementation of logistic regression to predict whether a student gets admitted into a university.
+Implementation of logistic regression to predict whether a student gets admitted into a university using two parameters, score at test 1 and score at test 2.

 The cost function in logistic regression is